-The first two program years the student will complete five semesters of internet accessable learning modules via the Holland College Learning Management System portal SAM.
-Each semester will be followed by a two week onsite block to focus on skill objectives pertinent to the preceding semester of study.
-Within the final year of the program the student will complete prescribed clinical hospital and ambulance rotations shifts to gain experience that will confirm their readiness to perform as an Advanced Care Paramedic.
+In the first two program years, students complete five semesters of Internet-accessible learning modules via the Holland College Learning Management System, SAM.
+Each semester is followed by a two-week on site block to focus on skills objectives pertinent to the preceding semester of study.
+Within the final year of the program, students complete prescribed clinical hospital and ambulance rotations shifts to gain experience that will confirm their readiness to perform as Advanced Care Paramedics.

 The Advanced Care Paramedicine Distributed Learning program delivered by Holland College is accredited by the Canadian Medical Association (CMA).

 The CMA believes that relevant educational preparation is critical to ensuring competent health professionals who can contribute to effective and safe patient care as a member of the health care team.
 CMA accreditation signifies that the Advanced Care Paramedicine program has met national standards and that the education provided is relevant to current clinical practice.
 Ensuring that Paramedics have the required competencies for entry to practice is an important contribution to Canada’s health human resources.
 Graduates from accredited Paramedicine programs have met competency standards as reflected in the Paramedic Association of Canada’s National Occupational Competency Profile.
 Visit www.cma.ca/accredit.